 We are also calling for proposals from emerging museum professionals and students for our “10x10” sessions.
 We invite you to share your vision for the museum field of the future through 10 PowerPoint slides in 10 minutes.

 Proposals will be reviewed by a committee of MANY board members and cultural institution professionals from the Cooperstown area.
 Accepted proposals will address the theme of “Access & Identity”.
-The deadline for proposal submission is October 24, 2018.
+The deadline for proposal submission has been extended to October 26, 2018.
 The review committee will meet and those accepted will be notified in December.